Challenge a parking fine

 To make a challenge, you will need the:

-- Parking charge notice (PCN) number (starting with FM or GU)
+- Parking charge notice (PCN) number (starting with GU)

 - vehicle registration number